VolumeGraphics/traits/README.md

 - No additional support from the IDE
 - Only some of these problems could be mitigated, e.g. through precompiled traits

-> [!CAUTION]
-> **I therefore explicitly advise against using this library in productive applications.**

-While I am very happy with the outcome, such library-level implementations ultimately highlight the weaknesses of C++ and hopefully increase the incentives for the C++ committee to address these shortcomings in the language itself, as they emphasize the community's need for such features.
+Such library-level implementations ultimately highlight the weaknesses of C++ and hopefully increase the incentives for the C++ committee to address these shortcomings in the language itself, as they emphasize the community's need for such features.

 This implementation shows once again that polymorphism can be easily combined with value semantics.
 In many cases, this reduces the amount of code that deals with dynamic memory allocation and thus potentially unsafe code.
 Ultimately, developers can concentrate more on the what and not on the how.